 In a years-long fight over the approval of a single new building plan at 344 Nassau Street in the historic Jugtown District, a new proposal has finally cleared Princeton’s Historic Preservation Commission (HPC).
-Next, it will go to the Princeton Zoning Board for special approvals to deviate from zoning rules, mostly around parking.
+If approved by the Princeton Environmental Commission, the plan will move to the Zoning Board for special permission to deviate from several zoning rules, primarily regarding parking.

 Last May, a proposal for a four-story apartment complex at the intersection of Nassau and Harrison Street was brought to the HPC.
 The Joseph Hornor House, built in the 1760s by the grandson of one of Princeton’s founders, currently stands at this location.
 The proposal for the new building included plans to demolish a section of a 1985 addition to the house.
 The HPC rejected the proposal unanimously.